How to Unblock a Shower Drain Without Chemicals

 Step 3.
 Pour in Baking Soda in addition to Vinegar

-Put one cup baking soda in the sink, followed by a Cup of white vinegar.
-It is best to protect with a rag or cloth.
-Cover the drain immediately with a clean cloth or a towel to ensure that the reaction doesn’t go out of control!
+Pour one cup of baking soda down the drain, followed by one cups of vinegar.
+Then cover the drain immediately using a cloth or a rag to ensure the reaction doesn’t go over the top!

 Step 4: Wait

-You should wait for around 30 minutes as the mix works its magic.
-You should hear some fizzing and bubbling.
+You should wait for around 30 minutes as the mix performs its magic.
+There should be some sound and bubbling.
 That’s a sign that it’s working!

 Step 5: Flush using Boiling Water

-Remove the cover carefully and flush it out with hot water.
-This should clear any debris left behind and make sure that the water flows without a hitch.
+Remove the cover with care and flush the water with boiling.
+This will help remove any debris that remains and allow your water to flow without a hitch.

 Method 2: Wire Hanger